rev-net/memo/memo.md

 ![image](https://github.com/user-attachments/assets/ac3db796-bdfc-4cb3-be41-78428ecbf586)

-## Part 3 – What does it look like?
+## Part 3 – What do they look like?

 ### 3.1 Overview